Uintah/Uintah/StandAlone/inputs/Wasatch/TurbulenceVerification/readme.txt

 ---------------
 METHOD 2
 ---------------
-Alternatively, if you want to execute the entire verification suite, simply execute the "run_verification_tests.sh" bash script.
+Alternatively, if you want to execute the entire verification suite, simply execute the "run-verification-tests.sh" bash script.
 This script requires that you provide it with an absolute path to the sus directory.
 Example:
-./run_verification_tests.sh /scrach/aurora/tsaad/uintah/opt/StandAlone/ (don't forget the forward slash "/" at the end).
+./run-verification-tests.sh /scratch/local/aurora/tsaad/uintah/opt/StandAlone/ (don't forget the forward slash "/" at the end).
 Also, make sure that you add your Matlab executable to your path, otherwise, the matlab plots will NOT be generated.